TeradarGold/mineflayer-web-bot/README.md

 5. Navigate to http://localhost:3000/general to use the bot!
 Make sure to equip darkmode on the top right if your eyes hurt.
 Try not to refresh the page while program is running.

 You will need to log in to the microsoft accounts under the section called "Auth Data".
+If you are having trouble with logging accounts in, delete all the files (stored accounts cache) in AppData\Roaming\.minecraft\nmp-cache
 To send chat through a bot:
 - When the bot is connected to the server, click on the dropdown called "Select Bot" and choose the bot you want to use (Bot0, Bot1, etc).
 Then send a message through the "type your message here" box and click send.